CBdesigns/CBDesigns-Grids/README.md

 ## Help and questions

-If you have any trouble setting CBDesigns-Grids up, or would like some help using and implementing it (or any questions about how it works) then please feel free to [open an issue](https://github.com/CBdesigns/CBDesigns-Grids/issues/new).
+If you have any trouble setting CBDesigns-Grids up, or would like some help using and implementing it (or any questions about how it works) please feel free to [open an issue](https://github.com/CBdesigns/CBDesigns-Grids/issues/new).